tirthalpatel/Learning-Spring/gs-spring-boot/gs-spring-boot-app/README.md

         <scope>test</scope>
     </dependency>

-* Created application-test.properties file.
+* Create application-test.properties file.

-* Created few unit tests.
+* Create few unit tests.
-	- HelloControllerTest.java for JUnit and Hamcrest demo.
+	- 'JunitHemcrestAssertjDemoTest.java': Demo of JUnit, Hamcrest and AssertJ usage
-	- MessageControllerTest.java for Mockito demo.
+	- 'MockitoDemoTest.java': Demo of Mocking using Mockito without leveraging Spring Boot's @MockBean
-	- MessageRepositoryIntegrationTest.java for integration demo using Spring Test.
+	- 'MockMvcDemoTest.java': Demo of Spring MVC Controller testing using @WebMvcTest and @MockBean
-	- MessageControllerWebIntegrationTest.java for Controller to Repository integration demo using Spring Test.
+	- 'TestRestTemplateDemoTest.java': Demo of integration testing using WebEnvironment.RANDOM_PORT and TestRestTemplate (a convenience alternative to Spring’s RestTemplate that is useful in integration tests)

 * How to run test cases?
 	- STS: select project or junit package or test class, right click and run as "JUnit tests" / "Maven test" by passing "-Dspring.profiles.active=test" in VM arguments